ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-14-tagalog-gold-standard.md

 approach simply trains a model from the training and dev data, nothing more.
 Then, I will examine if adding word vectors (also called [*static vectors*](https://spacy.io/usage/embeddings-transformers#static-vectors) in spaCy) can improve performance.
-Finally, I will investigate the effect of [*pretraining*](https://spacy.io/usage/embeddings-transformers#pretraining) as an additional component of the pipeline:
+Finally, I will investigate if [*pretraining*](https://spacy.io/usage/embeddings-transformers#pretraining) can help push pipeline performance:

 | Approach| Setup                 | Description                                                                          |